kamran-ansari56/Machine-Learning-Projects/Olympics Data Analysis/readme.md

 I will be building an Olympics Data Analysis Web Application using Streamlit.
 For development, I will be using Python and Pandas.
 For plotting, I will be using Seaborn and Plotly libraries.
 The project will also be deployed to Heroku.

+Please feel free to share any suggestions.